gracehoppercenter/ict/docs/f25/courses/itd110/goals/session24.md

 Just like last unit, I'll have a little warmup review game on Juicemind.

+(Update at the end of the day: Here's the link to the Juicemind quiz that we played in class - you're welcome to use this to review on your own! <https://play.juicemind.com/quizzes/I8Tj1ZroSD6rBK0O2Mdx>)

 ### Test Prep

 - Format: This test will look and feel just like the last one.
 Here's a summary